 Wildlife is attracted to food, water, and/or shelter in urban yards; whether these sources of attraction are provided intentionally or unintentionally.
 Food sources may include fruit lying on the ground beneath trees; fruit and vegetable gardens without proper fencing to prevent access; compost piles; garbage; food for domestic pets being left outside on a regular basis (particularly at night); and domestic pets themselves.
 Water sources include pet bowls, fountains, bird baths, ponds, and swimming pools.
 The following measures are highly recommended to reduce the likelihood of unwanted visits by wildlife:

-Please visit the following links for more information on coexisting with wildlife:
+Please visit the following link for more information on coexisting with wildlife:

 Coyotes play an important role in the ecosystem, helping to keep populations of rodents and other small mammals under control.
 This benefits our song bird populations.
 Additionally they feed on raccoons, birds, insects, berries, fruits/vegetables, human garbage, outdoor pet food and small pets left unprotected.
 Thus, coyotes are one of the most adaptable animals, occurring in every habitat type (including urban areas) throughout North America.

 When residents living in communities surrounding natural areas (such as the Puente Hills) get coyotes in their neighborhoods, their first thought typically is that the coyotes are “coming down from the hills”.
 Although many coyotes do enter suburban areas from natural areas looking for food, many coyotes found in suburban areas are year-round residents, including very urban neighborhoods with essentially no natural areas.
 Through the illegal feeding of coyotes, and/or lack of deterrent measures to discourage coyotes from entering residential areas, humans find coyotes amongst them.
 Coyotes naturally are found where the food is, and if attractants (like outside pet food and water, rodents, or free roaming house cats) are present, coyotes may be present as well.